fardjad/docker-webhook-deploy/README.md

 ## How it Works

-Webhook receiver server does the following when the container starts:
+Webhook receiver server listens on port 8000 and does the following upon receiving webhooks:

 1. Clones the specified Git repository
 2. Checks out the specified branch
 3. Looks for **.webhook/setup** script within the cloned repository and executes it
-4. Listens on port *8000* and repeats steps 1 through 3 upon receiving webhooks

 ## Notes